 What is the best way to make money out of oil?

-From fund managers to advisers to the everyday investor, in my experience we all forget the basics from time to time – often just when we need to remember them most!
+From fund managers to advisers to the everyday investor, we all forget the basics from time to time – often just when we need to remember them most!
 But some simple guidelines can help you give your money its best chance to grow.

-Whether you’re setting up for the first time or rebalancing after a few years, here are my seven top tips.
+Whether you’re setting up for the first time or rebalancing after a few years, here are seven top tips from FundCalibre.

 For example, if you are already in retirement, you may need to adjust your portfolio accordingly.
 If you still have a number of ‘adventurous’ investments, you may wish to consider reducing your weightings in these holdings.
 That way, you can realise some the gains of previous years and reduce the overall risk of your portfolio so you’re not placing too much of your future income in jeopardy.